wandb/docs/content/guides/integrations/ignite.md

     wandb_logger.watch(model)
 ```

-Optionally, we can also utilize ignite `EVENTS` to log the metrics directly to the terminal
+You can optionally utilize ignite `EVENTS` to log the metrics directly to the terminal

 ```python
     @trainer.on(Events.ITERATION_COMPLETED(every=log_interval))